On-Campus COVID Testing

 Health & Wellness Center

 The Health and Wellness Center is here for YOU!
 We are here to provide Farmingdale State College students with a wide variety of health services.
 A student with a current Farmingdale ID and the necessary immunization and health information are eligible to obtain these services.
-Please call us at 631-420-2009 to make an appointment for all of the following services:

 - Entrance physical exams